hoffmangroup/genomedata/doc/genomedata.rst

 .. versionadded:: 1.2
    The ability to create an archive without any data tracks.

-Additionally, any tracks loaded may be have portions of their data removed from the archive by filtering the specified data tracks.
+Additionally, you may remove portions of data from tracks by hardmasking the specified data tracks.
 This can be done anytime after loading in data and unless specified otherwise will automatically close the archive as well.
-A track can be loaded and filtered with the following
+A track can be loaded and filtered with the following pipeline:
-pipeline:

 1. :ref:`genomedata-open-data`
 #. :ref:`genomedata-load-data`
-#. :ref:`genomedata-hard-mask`
+#. :ref:`genomedata-hardmask`

 .. versionadded:: 1.4
-   The ability to filter data tracks.
+   The ability to hardmask tracks.

 .. note:: A call to :program:`h5repack` after
           :ref:`genomedata-close-data` may be used to